ros-navigation/docs.nav2.org/configuration/packages/configuring-smac-planner.rst

           allow_unknown: false              # allow traveling in unknown space
           max_iterations: -1                # maximum total iterations to search for before failing
           max_on_approach_iterations: 1000  # maximum number of iterations to attempt to reach goal once in tolerance, 2D only
-          max_planning_time_ms: 2000.0      # max time in ms for planner to plan, smooth, and upsample.
+          max_planning_time: 2.0            # max time in seconds for planner to plan, smooth, and upsample.
 Will scale maximum smoothing and upsampling times based on remaining time after planning.
           smooth_path: false                # Whether to smooth searched path
           motion_model_for_search: "DUBIN"  # 2D Moore, Von Neumann; SE2 Dubin, Redds-Shepp
           angle_quantization_bins: 72       # For SE2 node: Number of angle bins for search, must be 1 for 2D node (no angle search)